-Credit exposure = NRV + Add-on
+Credit Exposure = NRV + Add-On

-Add-on = Notional × Add-on factor ×
+Add-On = Notional × Add-On Factor ×

 $$(0.4 + 0.6 \times NGR)$$

-(30.6)
+(29.6)

-Here, the add-on factor depends on the tenor (maturity) and type of contract, as listed in Table 30.3 (NGR will be defined later).
-It roughly accounts for the maximum credit exposure that, as we have seen before, depends on the volatility of the risk factor and the maturity.
-Volatility is highest for commodities, then equity, then currencies, then fixed-income instruments.
+Here, the add-on factor depends on the tenor (maturity) and type of contract, as listed in Table 29.3 (NGR will be defined later).
+It roughly accounts for the maximum credit exposure which, as we have seen before, depends on the volatility of the risk factor and the maturity.
+As we have seen, volatility is highest for commodities, then equity, then currencies, then fixed-income instruments.
 This explains why the add-on factor is greater for currency, equity, and commodity swaps than for interest rate instruments, and also increases with maturity.